HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 ### Compliance tests

-Not all tests below will be appropriate for every application.
+Not all tests below will be appropriate for every application. <br />

 If there are tests below that do not apply please discuss this with the integration team and where appropriate write a description in the compliance tests why the test does not apply.

 <h4>Security and Audit Assessment</h4>
 <table>